 He successfully transitioned to St. Johns University in 2019 as an Assistant Professor within the Biological Sciences Department.
 The new Juarez lab focuses on the construction of whole-cell biosensors that can be applied early detection of pollutants and disease biomarkers.
 We are super proud of his achievements!

-Sean (the first official alumnus of the Johnston lab) spent close to 2 years working with us as our staff scientist, figuring out and single-handedly running our PacBio sequencer, honing his synthetic micro skills, and driving our CRISPR projects forward.
+Sean (the first official alumnus of the Johnston lab) spent close to 2 years working with us as a staff scientist, figuring out and single-handedly running our PacBio sequencer, honing his synthetic micro skills, and driving our CRISPR projects forward.
 He began his new career with Synlogic Therapeutics as a Strain Engineer in 2019!
 We miss him on the West Coast!

-Forsyth Summer Student Scholars 2018
+Forsyth Student Scholars Summer Interns 2018

 Deepti Srinivasan Sina Abraham